isotopsweden/wp-cachetop/README.md

 ### Filters

+- `cachetop/options` should be used to change Cachetop options, like changing from Redis to file system or setting expiration time.
 - `cachetop/bypass` can be used to tell if a page that should be cached should be bypassed.
 - `cachetop/exclude_url` can be used to exclude urls, the first argument is the current url.
 - `cachetop/bypass_logged_in` can be used to tell if logged in users should be cached, this is bad if the admin bar is showed.